dobios/Dobios/README.md

 - 👋 Hi, I’m a computer nerd from Switzerland who likes thinking about languages and how we can make them better.
 - 👀 I like designing tools that make it easier to describe complex things correctly and reliably.
-- 📫 You can reach me via email (amelia.dobis@princeton.edu) or on mastodon.
+- 📫 You can reach me via email (amelia.dobis@princeton.edu).
 - ✨ You can find my favorite stuff pinned on my profile ;), as well as on [personal my website](https://cs.princeton.edu/~ad4048).
 **********************************
 #### For Software